Port of Richmond (California): Honda Port of Entry

 Approved by the Richmond City Council in October 2008, the Honda Port of Entry Project reintroduced Honda back into the Port of Richmond.
-As a result of this project coming into fruition it seeks to expand and improve the existing automobile import and processing facilities in the Point Potrero Maine Terminal.
+As a result of this project coming into fruition it seeks to expand and improve the existing automobile import and processing facilities in the Point Potrero Marine Terminal.
 New rail services and car-carrying ships are being introduced to increase the import and processing of automobiles.
 This will reduce the number of unnecessary operations in the transportation of cars such as reduced auto trips, improved locomotives, and reduced wasted time for imports.
-This is a huge milestone in the development of Richmond and the Port of Richmond.

 Port facilities

-Port of Richmond handles bulk liquid, dry bulk, metals, vehicles, and break-bulk cargo. the port has five city-owned terminals and ten privately owned terminals.
+Port of Richmond handles bulk liquid, dry bulk, metals, vehicles, and break-bulk cargo.
+The port has five city-owned terminals and ten privately owned terminals.

 Shipyard #3

 Used during World War II, Shipyard #3 was constructed by Henry J. Kaiser's Firm.
 This shipyard was constructed as a "permanent shipyard, which is one reason it is still relatively intact."

 Today there is a trail that circles the shipyard known "Shipyard #3 Trail", which also share paths with the "Ferry Point Loop".
 The trail is dotted with seven historical markers that illustrate the shipyard's rich history and role in the development of the Port of Richmond.

 According to the Trails of Richmond Action Committee "Shipyard 3 is the only place where WW II ship building facilities remain in the U.S."

 The trail is also in view of the S.S.
 Red Oak Victory and a Whirley Crane.
 The Whirley Crane was used by the Kaiser Corporations.